HSLdevcom/digitransit-deployer/README.md

 ```

 ### "restart-at": "04:30"
 Restarts service at 04:30.
 Attempts to restart service stop after service has been successfully restarted or an hour has passed.
+It is possible to define multiple restart points by separating them with commas, for example "restart-at": "13:00, 18:50".

 ### "restart-limit-interval": "240"
 Optional label that defines in minutes how long time has to be since the last restart for a restart to trigger at the time defined in "restart-at" label.
 If "restart-limit-interval" is not defined, the default value will be 1080 minutes (18 hours).